CDBG

 Homeowners may be eligible for assistance if they meet the following conditions:

-- Your home must be in the city limits of Shawnee in a targeted neighborhood.
+- Your home must be in the city limits of Shawnee.

 - You must own and live in your home as your principal residence for the past one year.